 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity <458>.
 (Matthew 7:23)

-Again, we see an issue of “not knowing,” but this time we are told it is related to “iniquity.”
+Again, we see an issue of “not knowing,” but this time we are told it is related to those who [are continuing] to work “iniquity.”
 The word “iniquity” used here is the Greek word ‘anomia,’ Strong’s number <458>, meaning “lawlessness” or “transgressing the Law, either because of ignorance of the Law, or because of violating the Law.”

-Thus we see confirmation that “transgressing the Law” had occurred.
+Thus we see confirmation that “transgressing the Law” had occurred, and was ongoing.
 It must have been related to the covenant issue of “KNOWING,” in order for the Bridegroom to have said, “I never KNEW you.”
 When The Sabbaths are not kept, the Law is transgressed.
 John tells us that this transgression of the Law is “Sin” (See 1John 3:4) by the new Testament Definition!
 So the Virgins are tested, and separated based on their ‘anomia’.

 All Who Enter the Kingdom Are Tested